inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 `spark.createDataFrame(df_pandas).schema` <br>

 `step 4` Convert the StructType output into python code.
-(StructType comes from scala) I only needed to add types, but in the video he needed to capitalize true and add quotes.
+(StructType comes from scala)
 ```scala
 StructType([
     StructField('hvfhs_license_num', StringType(), True),